google/comprehensive-rust/src/std-traits/operators.md

         call site.
 * Why is `Output` an associated type?
 Could it be made a type parameter of the method?
-    * Short answer: Function type parameters are controlled by the caller, but associated types (like `Output`) are controlled by the implementor of a trait.
+    * Short answer: Function type parameters are controlled by the caller, but associated types (like `Output`) are controlled by the implementer of a trait.
 * You could implement `Add` for two different types, e.g.
   `impl Add<(i32, i32)> for Point` would add a tuple to a `Point`.